leminhnguyen/pytest-seminar/README.md

 # PyTest Talk
-This talk give you some ideals about the purpose of unittest? how to write good unittest? how to use `pytest` framework? and show you the basic unittest structure for your project.
+This talk give you some ideals about the purpose of unittest? how to write good unittest? how to use `pytest` framework? and show you the basic unittest structure for your project - [check my slide](resources/Python_Unittest.pdf).

 ![pytest_passing_tests](resources/pytest_demo_running.gif)